Leo Isacson: U.S. Congress

 Isacson served from February 17, 1948, to January 3, 1949.

-By one measure, Isacson was the second most liberal person to serve in Congress between 1937 and 2002 (second only to William H. Meyer).
-He opposed the Marshall Plan and the peacetime draft, and was one of three Congressmen to oppose legislation to increase the size of the Air Force.
+By one measure, Isacson was the second most liberal person to serve in Congress between 1937 and 2002 (second only to William H. Meyer of Vermont).
+He opposed the Marshall Plan and the peacetime draft, and was one of three congressmen to oppose legislation to increase the size of the Air Force.
 He also pushed for immediate recognition of the State of Israel.
+Some contemporary publications have labeled him a socialist.

 He also changed the situation for fellow ALP New York Representative Vito Marcantonio.
 Until Isacson's election, as commentator Drew Pearson wrote at the time: Rambunctious, left-wing Representative Vito Marcantonio of New York has long been "majority leader," the "party whip," and the total membership of the American Labor Party in Congress.
 He has labored alone–a situation perfectly okay with Vito, for he likes to consider himself a modern David jousting with the "big interests".

 In March 1948, he continued public speaking in New York City on topics that included Palestine, thanks to sponsorship that included the ALP and the Progressive Citizens of America.
 Isacson joined fellow New York ALP representative Vito Marcantonio and Democrats in voting unsuccessfully against an "unprecedented" $200,000 appropriation to the House Un-American Activities Committee.